josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 ## This site

-<p class="fancy details">This is about the fifth iteration of my personal brand.
+<p class="details">This is about the fifth iteration of my personal brand.
 The colors haven't changed, but I rotate fonts and layout once every year or two.</p>

 ### Colors